Why these women just walked Harriet Tubman’s 116-mile journey from the Underground Railroad

 Harris also reached out to J.O.K.
 Walsh, the president of the Caroline County Historical Society, who has done extensive research on Tubman’s path through Caroline County and into Kent County, Del.

 “I’ve examined old maps to try to put together where exactly she would have traveled.
-We’ve looked at where the roads were and we logically mapped things out,” Walsh said.
+We’ve looked at where the roads were, and we logically mapped things out,” Walsh said.

 “We knew Harriet needed to avoid any populated centers and bridges where slave catchers were known to hang out,” Walsh continued.
 “We put all this information together and were able to take a very educated guess.”